patchoo/patchoo/docs/install_triggers.md

 Install Triggers
 ----------------
-junki requires two additional triggers to work as documented.
-Depending on whether or not you use [advanced junki mode](advanced_junki_overview.md), you will use the following.
+patchoo requires two additional triggers to work as documented.
+Depending on whether or not you use [advanced patchoo mode](advanced_patchoo_overview.md), you will use the following.

 ### Basic ###